Niclas Kindvall

-Bengt Niclas Kindvall (born 19 February 1967) is a Swedish former professional footballer who played as a striker.
+Bengt Niclas Kindvall (born 19 February 1967) is a former professional footballer who played as a striker.
+Born in the Netherlands, he played for the Sweden national team.

 Career

 Kindvall was the 1994 Allsvenskan top scorer with IFK Norrköping, which won him a contract with Hamburger SV in the German Bundesliga.
 A full international between 1992 and 1994, Kindvall won six caps for the Sweden national team.

 Personal life

 He is the son of Ove Kindvall and brother of Tina Kindvall.